maruthamuthu/common_utils/README.md

         i.
 StringsUtil
             This class is used to hold the string utility functions.
 Like isEmpty, isNotEmpty with null check. ii.
 StringAppender
              This is class used to addend the object, char into StringBuilder.
-It has a utility of append with traling space, lead space, etc.
+It has a utility of append with traling space, lead space and etc.
 ## 4. Exception
         i.
 CoreException
             This class is used to throw the error with error code, so that application can esily